PhilomenaMusili/To-Do-App/README.md

 # To Do App
 Welcome to my To Do App

+## Preview
+This is how the app looks like

 ## About

 You're all set!
 Feel free to explore within the repository.
 Dive into the code, experiment, and learn at your own pace.